× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 93-94 The caster/target gains a new madness that lasts for 1d6 days or until cured.

-97-98 The spell Rewind is cast, with only the caster retaining memories of the original events.
+97-98 The Rewind spell is cast, with only the caster retaining memories of the original events.

 99-100 2 effects: Roll twice, ignoring this result on subsequent rolls.